mirego/gogradle/README.md

 This script increments the version when the switch -PincrementVersion=true is passed.

-First, you must create a version.properties file with the initial version.
-Second you need to insert this into your gradle build script.
+You need to insert this into your gradle build script.
 The script will work even offline if you executed it online at least once.

 ```
 plugins {